Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.Artifacts/samples/Sample2_HelloWorldNotebook.md

 ## Delete a notebook

-To delete a notebook no longer needed you can call `StartDeleteNotebook`, passing in the notebook name.
+To delete a notebook no longer needed call `StartDeleteNotebook`, passing in the notebook name.

 ```C# Snippet:DeleteNotebook
 client.StartDeleteNotebook(notebookName);